kumartushar/zookeeper-platform/README.md

 ------------

 You are more than welcome to submit issues and merge requests to this project.
-Note however that this cookbook will never support another supervisor than *systemd*.
+Note however that this cookbook will probably not support another supervisor than *systemd*.

 ### Commits